kz1wy/Animal-Care/README.md

 Health tracker Spring boot Application to monitor animal's health.
+More details about project (progress, report) please access this drive: